 In December 2017, the Tax Cuts and Jobs Act of 2017 (the TCJA), Code Section 199A, was added to the Code and became effective for tax years beginning after December 31, 2017 and before January 1, 2026.
-Under the

-TCJA, subject to certain income limitations, individual taxpayers and trusts and estates may deduct 20% of the aggregate amount of qualified REIT dividends they receive from their taxable income.
+Under the TCJA, subject to certain income limitations, individual taxpayers and trusts and estates may deduct 20% of the aggregate amount of qualified REIT dividends they receive from their taxable income.
 Qualified REIT dividends do not include any portion of a dividend received from a REIT that is classified as a capital gain dividend or qualified dividend income.

 We follow the provisions of ASC Topic 740, Income Taxes, that, among other things, defines a recognition threshold and measurement attribute for the financial statement recognition and measurement of a tax position taken or expected to be taken in a tax return.
 ASC Topic 740 also provides guidance on de-recognition, classification, interest and penalties, accounting in interim periods, disclosure, and transition.
-Based on our evaluation, we determined that we have no uncertain tax positions and no unrecognized tax benefits as of September 30, 2019.
+Based on our evaluation, we determined that we have no uncertain tax positions and no unrecognized tax benefits as of September 30, 2020.
 We record interest and penalties relating to unrecognized tax benefits, if any, as interest expense.
-As of September 30, 2019, the fiscal tax years 2016 through and including 2019 remain open to examination by the Internal Revenue Service.
+As of September 30, 2020, the fiscal tax years 2017 through and including 2020 remain open to examination by the Internal Revenue Service.
 There are currently no federal tax examinations in progress.

-Comprehensive Income
+Comprehensive Income (Loss)

-Comprehensive income is comprised of net income and other comprehensive income.
+Comprehensive income (loss) is comprised of net income (loss) and other comprehensive income (loss).
+Other comprehensive income (loss) consists of the change in the fair value of an interest rate swap derivative.
 Prior to our adoption of Financial Accounting Standards Board's (FASB) Accounting Standards Update (ASU) 2016-01, "Financial Instruments - Overall: Recognition and Measurement of Financial Assets and Financial Liabilities" on October 1, 2018, other comprehensive income consisted of unrealized holding gains or losses arising during the period on securities available for sale, less any reclassification adjustments for net gains of sales of securities transactions realized in income.
 Once we adopted ASU 2016-01, the changes in net unrealized holding gains and losses were no longer recognized through other comprehensive income and instead these changes are now recognized through net income on our Consolidated Statements of Income.